tamascsaba/jsconf-2024-presentation/slides/slides.md

 > A Sportsman’s Practical Tips for JavaScript Developers

 <!--
 こんにちは, (ko-n-ni-csi-va) everyone!
-Thank you for joining me today.
+Thank you for joining me today and give me your 10 minutes attention.
-My name is Csaba Tamas, Today, I would like to share my real life practical tips to help you stay fit and code better.
+My name is Csaba Tamas and I would like to share my real life practical tips to help you stay fit and code better.
-And don’t worry—I’ve included some JavaScript magic to make it interesting for all of us!

  -->

 ---